 This seriously creamy and delicious truffle mushroom risotto features dried porcini mushrooms and is finished with truffle oil.
 Gourmet and umami, this one-pot risotto dinner is the perfect, decadent vegetarian meal.

-- Truffle oil.
-It’s important to know that truffle oil is a finishing oil not a frying oil.
-Heating the truffle oil too much will make it lose it’s distinct taste.
+It’s important to note that truffle oil is a finishing oil not a frying oil.
+Heating the truffle oil too much will make it lose its distinct taste.

 Truffle Mushroom Risotto Tips and Tricks